-- reviewing and approving objectives relevant to executive officer compensation; - evaluating performance and recommending to the Board of Directors the compensation, including any incentive compensation, of our Chief Executive Officer and other executive officers in accordance with such objectives; - reviewing employment agreements for executive officers; - recommending to the Board of Directors the compensation for our directors; - administering our equity compensation plans and other employee benefit plans; - evaluating human resources and compensation strategies, as needed; and - evaluating periodically the Compensation Committee charter.
+- reviewing and approving objectives relevant to executive officer compensation; - evaluating performance and recommending to the Board of Directors the compensation, including any incentive compensation, of our Chief Executive Officer and other executive officers in accordance with such objectives; - reviewing employment agreements for executive officers; - recommending to the Board of Directors the compensation for our directors; - administering our equity compensation plans and other employee benefit plans; - · evaluating human resources and compensation strategies, as needed; and - evaluating periodically the Compensation Committee charter.

 Our Board of Directors has adopted a written charter for the Compensation Committee.
-The Compensation Committee is currently composed of LuAnn Via, Kathryn Swintek and David K. Stone.
-Ms. Via serves as the Chairman of the Compensation Committee.
-Our Board of Directors determined that each member of the Compensation Committee as of December 31, 2016 satisfies the independence requirements of Nasdaq.
-The Compensation Committee held seven formal meetings during 2016.
+The Compensation Committee is currently composed of LuAnn Via, Kathryn Swintek, David K. Stone and James Coyne.
+Ms. Via served as the Chairperson of the Compensation Committee during 2017, with Ms. Swintek taking over as Chairperson in December 2017.
+Our Board of Directors determined that each member of the Compensation Committee as of December 31, 2017 satisfies the independence requirements of Nasdaq.
+The Compensation Committee held four formal meetings during 2017.

 The Compensation Committee reviews executive compensation from time to time and reports to the Board of Directors, which makes all final decisions with respect to executive compensation.
 The Compensation Committee adheres to several guidelines in carrying out its responsibilities, including performance by the employees, our performance, enhancement of stockholder value, growth of new businesses and new markets and competitive levels of fixed and variable compensation.
-The report of the Compensation Committee for 2016 is presented below.
+The report of the Compensation Committee for 2017 is presented below.

 Nominations and Corporate Governance Committee.
 Our Board of Directors has established a Nominations and Corporate Governance Committee for the purpose of reviewing all Board of Director-recommended and stockholder-recommended nominees, determining each nominee's qualifications and making a recommendation to the full Board of Directors as to which persons should be our Board of Directors' nominees.
-Our Board of Directors has adopted a written charter for the Nominations and Corporate Governance Committee is composed of Mrs. Via, Mrs. Swintek and Mr. Stone.
+Our Board of Directors has adopted a written charter for the Nominations and Corporate Governance Committee is composed of Mrs. Via, Mrs. Swintek, Mr. Stone and Mr. Coyne.
 Mr. Stone serves as the Chairman of the Nominations and Corporate Governance Committee.
-The Nominations and Corporate Governance Committee held two meetings during 2016 in conjunction with meetings of the full Board of Directors.
+The Nominations and Corporate Governance Committee held four meetings during 2017.